 You may have heard that tapping into home equity is a great way to bridge the gap in paying for college.
 Certainly, many families find that federal student loans and other financial aid is not enough.

-However, as with all types of debt, there are pros and cons of using home equity for paying for college.
+However, as with all types of debt, there are pros and cons of using home equity to pay for college.
 Understanding the benefits and risks will help you make the right decision for your family.

 Benefits of Using a Home Equity Loan to Pay for College